MicrosoftDocs/connected-spaces/articles/web-app-details-pages.md

 ## View the Display effectiveness details page

-To see details for a specific display effectiveness zone, select the desired display name at the bottom of the [summary page](web-app-insights-summary-pages.md).
+To see details for a specific display effectiveness zone, select the desired display name at the bottom of the [Display effectiveness summary page](web-app-insights-summary-pages.md).

 ![Details for specific display effectiveness zone](media/analytics-29.PNG "Details for specific display effectiveness zone")